FAQs: Competency Assessment Supplement

 • copy words or ideas from someone else without giving credit

-• fail to put a quotation in quotation marks
+• fail to put quotation marks around a quotation

 • give incorrect information about the source of a quotation